 If you read last week’s post, you know that one common mistake is not clearly identifying important criteria for comparison.
 The Description Organizer solves that problem.
 Recently my students were comparing savings and investing in an economics lesson.
 I provided them with a Description Organizer with the characteristics already spelled out for them.
 That way they knew exactly what information to search for and could compare “apples to apples” so to speak.
-As students gain in proficiency, you can gradually release more of the responsibility to them.
-It’s also a great way to move to a greater Depth of Knowledge (DOK) when you ask students to identify which criteria are most important for a comparison.
+As students gain proficiency, you can gradually release more of the responsibility to them.
+It’s also a great way to move to a greater Depth of Knowledge (DOK) when you ask students to identify which criteria are most important for comparison.

 Graphic Organizer #4 – Matrix

 If you want students to compare multiple features, a comparison matrix would do a better job of it.
 Once again, meaningful criteria should be selected.
 However, you can easily choose more than one feature to compare with this graphic organizer.
-You can see an example at the website – Graphic.org.
+You can see an example on the website – Graphic.org.
 A Comparison Matrix works really well when you want students to compare three or more, such as the three branches of government or states of matter.
 You can easily create custom matrices in Word using the Table feature.
 Leave some space at the bottom of the organizer for students to write out their conclusions to add more depth to the exercise.